US, Japan to boost miltary ties with new command center – DW – 07/28/2024

 US, Japan hit out at China, Russia

-The leaders of the two countries also slammed Beijing's "destabilizing actions" in the South China Sea while also condemning Russia's growing military cooperation with China and North Korea.
+The four delegates slammed Beijing's "destabilizing actions" in the South China Sea and condemned Russia's growing military cooperation with China and North Korea.

 Austin, in his address, said China is "engaging in coercive behavior, trying to change the status quo in the East and South China Seas, around Taiwan and throughout the region," adding that North Korea's nuclear program and its deepening cooperation with Russia "threaten regional and global security."

-The US and Japanese leaders accused China, saying its "destabilizing actions in this region include unsafe encounters at sea and in the air, efforts to disrupt other countries' offshore resources exploitation, as well as the dangerous use of Coast Guard and maritime militia vessels", it said.
+The US and Japanese representatives accused China of "destabilizing actions" such as "unsafe encounters at sea and in the air, efforts to disrupt other countries' offshore resources exploitation, as well as the dangerous use of Coast Guard and maritime militia vessels-"

 Japan moving away from its pacifist stance